 Without a doubt, my anticipation for tomorrow’s big release of Apple’s latest technological epiphany is HUGE.
 Over the course of the last week, as the minions comprising my lead marketing team for the iPad have scurried around spamming Twitter with #iPad hashtags, I could sense the gradually changing public perception towards the iPad.
 Not surprisingly, mere mortals who calls themselves journalists such as Ed Baig and Tim Gideon published raving reviews of my engineering miracle.
 Like I always tell the people at Apple as I hold the iPad in front of them, “it’s pretty cool, huh?”

-After the underwhelming presentation in San Francisco on January 27th, I immediately fired half of my public relations team and replaced them with females.
-Some people refer to that as “braking the glass ceiling,” but I digress.
+After the underwhelming presentation in San Francisco on January 27th, I immediately fired half of my public relations team.
 Luckily, those displaced idiots quickly found employment at some failing tech company up in Redmond, Washington, where they can contribute their invaluable creativity when it comes to naming new products.

 Wouldn’t it be great if we lived in a world where the majority of our time is devoted to one single thing?
 Wouldn’t it be great if that thing costs you less than the price of a brand new 40-inch HDTV?
 That is where the iPad comes in.
 Equipped with our most sophisticated lithium-ion polymer battery ever, I’ve been able to masterfully engineer this device to change humanity forever.

 As I visited several Apple stores across America this past week, I was shocked from what I found.
 At every single venue, lines reminiscent of Black Friday were nowhere to be found.
 It was like seeing the lines around movie theatres when Rocky 6 came out.
 Utterly pathetic and unacceptable.